memegauste/django-tpay-openapi/README.md

 * Written in highly abstract and extensible way
 * Is much more clean and has better performance than OpenAPI automatically generated code
 * TPay notification-system (IPN) support
+* Is translated in english language besides Poland

 ### Django available custom settings:
 `TPAY_CLIENT_ID` - client ID from tpay settings.